Argumentative Essay – Step-By-Step Guide

 Argumentative Essay – In a Nutshell

-• An argumentative essay is a piece of writing where you form an opinion about a topic and argue that it is the most logical or correct opinion.1
+• An argumentative essay is a form of writing expressing your opinion about a topic and supporting it with arguments.

-• It requires you to investigate and analyze a topic so you can provide evidence for your stance on the subject.2
+• It requires you to investigate and analyze a topic with accurate evidence for your stance on the subject.

 • It expresses a protracted argument for a specific thesis statement.

-• There are three forms of arguments you can use to form your argumentative essay, and these are Rogerian, Classical, and Toulmin.
+• There are three forms of arguments for your argumentative essay: Rogerian, Classical, and Toulmin.

 Definition: Argumentative essay